AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/troubleshooting.md

 You can use multiple clients to connect to the same stream by using the query parameter `?maxConnections=[1-8]`.
 All clients connect using the same URI.

-### Client has Crashed or Disconnected
+#### Service or Client Disconnects

-If your client crashes or disconnects, you can reconnect within a few minutes of the disconnection to continue receiving data.
+Adobe recommends that clients implement automatic reconnects in their code.
+Disconnections are expected behavior, and can result from Adobe performing regular maintenance, from disruptions happening between Adobe and the client, or from a client-side issue.
+If your client crashes or disconnects, you will be able to reconnect within a few minutes of the disconnection to continue receiving data.